tytydraco/yessleep/out/At_the_edge_of_Society_there_are_friendly_people_and_unfit_people_Part_One.md

 He wasn’t in trouble, so he resumed his rain watching.
 He almost thought he could see specks of dust floating down with the droplets.
 Right when time was about to move on to the seventh hour of his shift, he got a different kind of alert.
 No one else, and nothing else, had approached his little security station.

 He checked one of the monitors.
-Bigsby’s smoke-withered voice came over the intercom again.
+Ron’s smoke-withered voice came over the intercom again.
 “Friendly in distress.”
 Cullen’s slice of wall was called up, and so he readied his sidearm, dressed up in his sleek green-black hazard suit, and got in the buggy he’d been graciously assigned to roam the Outside with when duty called him into its twisting, patient depths.
 He took the teeth with him.
 Fresh boons were better, and he did not feel like trusting stale trinkets tonight.

 There were no roads, not in this neck of the Outside at least, outside the suburbs.
 More specifically, there were no consistent, logical, complete pathways that were guaranteed to bring you where you thought they went.
 Cullen drove off the path, and wished he had a jeep.
 When he’d asked about being sent out into the wild in a buggy of all things, he’d just been told it was ‘considered impolite to hide in shells’.
 When he’d asked for a translation into normal speech, they’d told him the strangers do not like those who hide in moving shelters.